The Rural Water Project

 In 2015, One Hundred For Haiti offered to fully take over the project from Peacework, who were focusing on work in the USA rather than in Haiti.
 This shift meant that One Hundred For Haiti took over the maintenance of twenty existing tanks and the eight that we had funded, but we also decided to expand the project and build six more tanks in areas where local people told us firsthand that there was a need.
 We are not restricting ourselves to these tanks either: where there is a need, we will be there.

 Women in rural villages often have to walk and hike incredible terrain to access clean water sources.
-With the RURAL WATER PROJECT, villages are able to source water locally, saving local women tremendous amounts of time and allowing them to avoid injuries and danger as they seek water.
-The closer water is to home, the safer everyone is, especially women in the region we serve.
-When clean water is unavailable, the level of local illnesses in women and children especially is much higher.
+With the RURAL WATER PROJECT, villages are able to source water locally, saving local people time and allowing them to avoid injuries and danger as they seek water.
+The closer water is to home, the safer everyone is.
+When clean water is unavailable, the level of local illnesses is much higher.
 Men tend to be working out of the community, so women and children bear the brunt of the lack of safe drinking water.
 The RURAL WATER PROJECT decreases illness and brings health to families by allowing local communities to be in control of their own water sources.

 In August 2016, we went to Haiti and set up plans for building, maintaining, and repairing all thirty-four rural water tanks.
 We worked with a trustworthy longtime colleague to have him be foreman for the project, and had him bring on a principal engineer.
 Both of these people are Haitian and both are local.
 They will be working with people from each of the small communities where one or more tanks will be built and everyone will work together to maintain the tank(s) in that community.